gql-dart/ferry-docs/docs/mutations.md

 Mutations are executed exactly the same way as [queries](queries.md):

 1. Create an instance of the [generated](codegen.md) request class for your Mutation.
-2. Listen to a `responseStream` for that request.
+2. Call `Client.request()` with your request.
+3. Listen to the returned Stream.

 ### Creating a Request